Landlord Tenant Disputes

 Regardless of the nature of your situation or the events leading up to your consultation, we pledge to provide you with attentive, responsive representation that accounts for the sensitive nature of the landlord-tenant relationship and respects your legal rights.

-To schedule a consultation with a Houston real estate attorney who has extensive expertise in landlord-tenant disputes and other property law matters in Harris, Waller and Fort Bend Counties, please call us at 832.879.2244 or complete the online contact form at your convenience.
+To schedule a consultation with a Houston real estate attorney who has extensive experience in landlord-tenant disputes and other property law matters in Harris, Waller and Fort Bend Counties, please call us at 832.879.2244 or complete the online contact form at your convenience.